Long Acting Reversible Contraceptives (LARCs)

 The Implant/ The Bar

-This is a small plastic bar placed under the skin of your bicep of the arm.
+This is a small plastic rod placed under the skin of your upper arm.
 You can feel it under the skin but you can’t see it.
 Only a trained doctor can perform the insertion and removal.
 It slowly releases progestogen, the artificial form of progesterone hormone, into the bloodstream.
 This results in:

-- no egg being released monthly (halt of ovulation).
+- no egg being released monthly (no ovulation).

 - thickening of the mucus at the neck of the uterus (the cervix).
 As a result, the sperm can’t swim through.

-- thinning of the uterus lining that prevents any possible fertilised egg implanting.
+- thinning of the lining of the womb that prevents any possible fertilised egg implanting.

 The Injection